 There are so many amazing places to visit whilst staying on Oahu.
 Some of the highlights of our trip included the following:

-You don’t often expect to burst into tears on holiday but the tour was so so insightful and incredibly moving and very tastefully done.
+You don’t often expect to burst into tears on holiday but the tour was so insightful, incredibly moving and very tastefully done.
 During the massive attack on Pearl Harbor, one of the ships that sank was the USS Arizona, and as part of the trip you can stand above the wreckage of this incredible ship, and visit the monument to the men who were killed in this ambush.
 You can also tour the Battleship Missouri.

 On December 7, 1941, Washington intercepted a written message from Japan threatening war.
 The United States did not appreciate the full implications of the 7:30am Hawaii deadline.
 A last minute warning was sent to the Pacific commanders, however General Short did not receive the message until hours after the attack.
 Poor communications between Washington and Hawaii helped the Japanese achieve the surprise attack on Pearl Harbor.